Killjoy vs Fade matchup in Valorant

 Understanding how Sentinel abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Killjoy's Sentinel toolkit may excel at certain aspects while Fade's Initiator kit counters others.
 The Fade advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Killjoy has favorable matchups against 12 agents and unfavorable matchups against 7 agents in Valorant.
-Killjoy's strongest matchup is against Viper with a 75.0% win rate.
-The most challenging matchup is Sage at 25.0% win rate.
+Killjoy has favorable matchups against 13 agents and unfavorable matchups against 12 agents in Valorant.
+Killjoy's strongest matchup is against Breach with a 100.0% win rate.
+The most challenging matchup is Miks at 33.3% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent